jiutongzhao/Time-Series-Data-Analysis/README.md

 X[k] &= \sum_{n=0}^N x[n]\cdot e^{-2\pi i kn}
 \end{align}
 $$
 in most other tutorial.
-Nevertheless, this tutorial will keep that term as the constant coefficient matters in the real application.
+Nevertheless, this tutorial will keep that term as the constant coefficient matters in the real application—The absolute value matters!

 <p align = 'center'>
 <img src="Figure/figure_fft_single_side.png" width="60%"/>